Managing Annual Holiday Entitlement in 2021

 The Working Time Regulations 1998 grant a statutory right to 5.6 weeks’ paid holiday each year.
 This consists of two elements:

-- 4 weeks holiday leave are derived from the Working Time Directive, and
+- 4 weeks holiday leave is derived from the Working Time Directive, and

 - 1.6 weeks additional leave is a UK legal right.